 First of all, in terms of recruitment, look into a more diverse pool of talent.
 While it is not necessary to recruit solely for diversity reasons, it is important to have a more diversified pool to pick from and not limit ourselves to candidates of certain groups.

 It is also crucial to grow internally and have initiatives that encourage employees.
 Having an open mind about flexibility and the ability to adapt to different people’s way of working would be key.
 From my personal experience, whether a company has that understanding makes a lot of difference.
 Working part time not only gave me a better balance, but also helped keep my career as a focus while taking care of my family.
 Flexible working is increasingly popular nowadays, things like working from home and flexible working hours.
-And with the proper technology that enables employees to work remotely, it would definitely contribute to a positive balance, one that I have come to appreciate and am sure would help in creating a more diverse environment.Posted over 3 years ago
+And with the proper technology that enables employees to work remotely, it would definitely contribute to a positive balance, one that I have come to appreciate and am sure would help in creating a more diverse environment.Posted almost 4 years ago